RizkiAlhamid/CS151-BookWorm-TeamHelloWorld/README.md

   - Created the librarian pages (home, book management, and user management page)
   - Handled the navigation flow between pages
   - Created the UML and Use Case diagrams
+* ### Harun Saib
+  - Created Database models for MVC pattern
+  - Created files for reading and writing users and books to local file
+  - Created User object file and Book object file for creating instances
+  - Created State diagram

 ## Problem/Issue

 ## [Diagrams](../main/diagrams)